-It all started on September 29, 2006 at the Czech Symphony Project ministry dinner banquet.
-Michael Šust spoke about his vision for a new ministry, a vision based on Mark 4:35, "Let us go over to the other side…."
-At the time, no one knew what this new ministry would be, but the Lord began confirming the first steps very soon.
-Several people contacted Michael shortly after the banquet expressing their desire to follow his leadership.
-Some suggested planting a church.
+It all started on September 29, 2006 at the “Czech Symphony Project” ministry dinner banquet.
+Pastor Michael Šust spoke about his vision for a new ministry, a vision based on Mark 4:35, "Let us go over to the other side…" At the time, no one knew what this new ministry would be, but church planting was not in the forefront.
+The options included starting up a Christian Music School or serving the Lord overseas as missionaries, but God began revealing the next steps very soon.
+Even at the banquet several people spoke to Michael expressing their desire to follow his leadership.
+Some suggested church planting…

-The following weekend, Michael and his wife, Colleen, attended the Straight Up conference at Harvest Bible Chapel in Chicago.
-They met the founding pastor, James MacDonald, who felt prompted by the Spirit to identify Michael as the long-prayed-for leader for a St. Louis church plant.
-Pastor James then personally arranged for a meeting between the Harvest Fellowship leaders and the Šusts, affirming the Lord’s direction for a new church in St Louis.
+The same weekend Pastor Michael and his wife, Colleen, attended the “Straight Up Conference” at Harvest Bible Chapel in Chicago.
+They met Pastor James MacDonald, who prayed for them and felt prompted by the Spirit to identify Michael as the “long-prayed-for leader for a St. Louis church plant.”
+Pastor James then personally arranged for a meeting between the Harvest Fellowship leaders and the Šusts, affirming the Lord’s direction for a new church plant in St Louis.

-In February, 2007, we began inviting friends to our evening gatherings, sharing the vision for Harvest St. Louis and praying for God to add passionate and willing people to the Launch Team.
-In April, we identified the site for our future Sunday worship services, securing the Northwest Middle School on Highway 270 at Ladue Road.
+In February, 2007, we began inviting friends to our evening gatherings sharing with them the vision for Harvest St. Louis.
+We continued to pray for God to add passionate and willing people to the launch team.
+In April we identified the site for our future Sunday worship services, securing the Northwest Middle School on Hwy 270 at Ladue Road.
 We moved to the school in July using the five weeks before launch Sunday to “practice” on site.

 "Oh, sing to the Lord a new song, for He has done marvelous things!"
 Psalm 98:1